North Channel (Great Britain and Ireland)

-The North Channel (known in Irish and Scottish Gaelic as Sruth na Maoile, in Scots as the Sheuch) is the strait between north-eastern Northern Ireland and south-western Scotland.
-It begins north of the Isle of Man, where the Irish Sea ends, and runs north-west into the Atlantic Ocean.
+The North Channel (known in Irish and Scottish Gaelic as Sruth na Maoile, in Scots as the Sheuch) is the strait between north-eastern Ireland and south-western Scotland.
+The Firth of Clyde merges with the channel, between the southern tip of the Kintyre peninsula and Corsewall Point on the Rhins of Galloway.
+Part of the Irish Sea, the channel begins north of the Isle of Man and runs north-west into the Atlantic Ocean.
+Within the channel is Beaufort's Dyke, the deepest part of which is 312 m.

 Geography

 The North Channel connects the Irish Sea with the Atlantic Ocean and is part of the marine area officially classified as the "Inner Seas off the West Coast of Scotland" by the International Hydrographic Organization (IHO).